Scenic Lexington, Buena Vista and Rockbridge County

 House Mountain Reserve

-North Mountain/Pete's Cave Trail Parking
+North Mountain to Pete's Cave Trail

 This is an out-and-back hike following the ridgeline of the North Mountain that forms the boundary between Rockbridge and Alleghany Counties in Virginia.
 This hike contains an abundance of overlooks, many of which look east toward Big and Little House Mountains, the town of Lexington, and the Blue Ridge Mountains near Buena Vista, Virginia.
+It also passes through a stand of nearly 200-year-old white oaks.
+Eventually it arrives at Pete’s Cave.

 River Walk